Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Channel Estimation

 where $a_{k1}=N c_{k} \delta$ and $a_{k2} = N c_{k}\left(\varepsilon_{k}+1\right)+\gamma_{k}$ are two auxiliary variables. \end{lem}

 \itshape {Proof:} \upshape See Appendix \ref{appendix2}. $\blacksquare$

-\begin{thm} Using the observation vector ${\mathbf{y}}^k_{p}$, the LMMSE estimate $\hat{\mathbf{q}}_{k}$ of the channel vector ${\mathbf{q}}_{k}$ is given by {\footnote{Note that $\hat{\mathbf{q}}_{k}^{1}$ and ${\mathbf{q}}_{k}^{1}$ are actually the same due to the unbiased estimation.
-However, we define two symbols in order to simplify the form of expressions and make the derivations easier to understand (see (\ref{interference_expanded_sum}) and (\ref{leakage_firstTerm_expanded}) for example).}}
+\begin{thm} Using the observation vector ${\mathbf{y}}^k_{p}$, the LMMSE estimate $\hat{\mathbf{q}}_{k}$ of the channel vector ${\mathbf{q}}_{k}$ is given by {\footnote{Note that $\hat{\mathbf{q}}_{k}^{1}$ and ${\mathbf{q}}_{k}^{1}$ are identical due to the unbiased estimation.
+However, we define two symbols in order to simplify the analytical formulation and make the derivations easier to understand (see (\ref{interference_expanded_sum}) and (\ref{leakage_firstTerm_expanded}) for example).}}

 where

 and the NMSE of the estimate of $\mathbf{q} _{k}$ is

 \end{thm}